mscarey/AuthoritySpoke/docs/guides/introduction.rst

 If you already loaded ``Opinion``\ s from a file, running the cells below with ``USE_REAL_CASE_API`` set to True will attempt to overwrite them with data from the API.
-You should be able to use the rest of the notebook either way.
+You should be able to run the rest of the tutorial code either way.

 .. code:: ipython3